pollfish/docs/android/google-play.md

 ## Initialize Pollfish

 You can easily initialize Pollfish.
+Add the init statement in the onResume() function of your Activity (just after super.onResume()) and you are ready to go.

 ```java
 ParamsBuilder paramsBuilder = new ParamsBuilder(String "YOUR_API_KEY").build();